AnilFurkanOkcun/UWMediaPicker-Android/README.md

 ## Usage
 *Make sure you have `READ_EXTERNAL_STORAGE` permission.*
 *In addition, if you use compression make sure you have `WRITE_EXTERNAL_STORAGE` permission too.*
+*On Android Q, you should add `android:requestLegacyExternalStorage="true"` into your application tag in manifest*

 **Initializing UW Media Picker**
 ```kotlin